The Most Important IELTS Test-Day Tips that you need to remember

 If you have a problem (for example, if you think you have been given the wrong test paper, you didn’t hear the instructions, or you feel sick) raise your hand quietly and a supervisor will attend to you.
 You are not allowed to speak until the supervisor comes to assist you.
 Supervisors can only assist you with technical problems and will not provide you with an explanation of any of the test questions.

-9. After the test
+9. After the IELTS test-day

 Once you have finished all parts of the test, you can collect your personal items and leave the building.
 You will be able to access your results online 13 days after the test and you will receive your official Test Report form in the mail.